SeanMaxJ/Basic-Python-Projects/README.md

 # SMJ's Calculator

-I have created a simple calculator in Python !!!
+I created a simple but very efficient and quick calculator with many interactions, Feel free to check it out and provide your support !!!